-Hippocampus data
+HC data

 In the HC dataset, CRCNS hc-3 (Mizuseki et al. 2013), a rat was running back and forth along a 250cm linear track.
 Extra cellular spiking activity was recorded in dorsal hippocampus using multi-shank silicon probes.
-Spikes were automatically sorting using KlustaKwick followed by manual adjustment (Rossant et al. 2016).
+Spikes were automatically sorting using KlustaKwik followed by manual adjustment (Rossant et al. 2016).
 Here we use data from one 66 min recording session (ec014-468) and analyze spike counts in 200ms bins.
 For further details on how the data were obtained, see (Mizuseki et al. 2014).

 As with many neurons in hippocampus, the responses of the neurons in this dataset are tuned to the rat’s position along the track.
-Neurons spike at specific locations, but the place fields can also shift over time and the spike counts from run to run are highly variable.
+Neurons spike at specific locations, but the place fields can also shift over time, and the spike counts from run to run are highly variable.
 Fig. 5A shows an example from one neuron with two place fields where the location and firing within the place field vary over the course of the recording.
 Compared to the data from V1, neural responses of place cells in hippocampus tend to be sparser and more selective.
 Many place cells also tend to be direction tuned – spiking only when the animal is running in one direction down the track but not the other.
 We, thus, fit the data using a dynamic CMP model with 12 equally-spaced knots for Xt with a circular representation of position, and let Gt=1.

 For this example neuron, the dynamic CMP model accurately tracks the time-varying place field (Fig. 5B).
 We then evaluate the fitted Fano factors at the peaks of the two place fields (Fig. 5C).
 Compared to example from the V1 data, the spiking of this example place cell is much more highly dispersed.
 The Fano factors vary over time and are also specific in both position and running direction.
 We then compare model performance on 78 neurons from this recording (19 neurons were excluded based on low firing rates).
 In these data, the dynamic models are generally better than the static models (Fig. 5D).
 Within groups of dynamic or static models, CMP-based models are consistently better than the Poisson-based models.